 'a most impressive youth orchestra'

-The City of Sheffield Youth Orchestra is one of the UK's leading independent youth orchestras, soon to be celebrating its 40th anniversary.
+The City of Sheffield Youth Orchestra is one of the UK's leading independent youth orchestras, recently celebrating its 40th Anniversary.
 CSYO provides valuable orchestral and musical training, develops vital skills such as communication, critical thinking and self-confidence and has helped many members take a first step into a wide range of professions.

 CSYO is a unique youth orchestra, offering membership to students up to the age of 21.
 We have around 80 members aged between 13 and 21.
 Many of our older students are at college or university, training to be professional musicians.
 But we also have many students studying other subjects who want to keep performing at a high level.
 And we have plenty turning 22 who don’t want to leave!

 We hold three courses a year which usually fall at the following times:

 Spring course - 5 day residential in the Easter holiday